 Buzzwords and other challenges

-Asked about the role of diversity in an organization aimed at helping underprivileged students, many of them poor, of color, or first generation immigrants, Executive Director Andy Herbst gives an interesting answer: According to him, diversity has become a buzzword that is often misunderstood.
+Asked about the role of diversity in an organization aimed at helping underprivileged students, many of whom are poor, of color, or first generation immigrants, Executive Director Andy Herbst gives an interesting answer: According to him, diversity has become a buzzword that is often misunderstood.
 The problem is that the question “What kind of diversity management is useful to our organization?” is replaced with “How can we fulfil an arbitrary quota?”

 A pressing matter for BFI is the increasing gentrification of the Greenwood area: The people they aim to serve can’t afford living in the neighborhood anymore.
 As more and more of them are moving further south, BFI seeks to stay accessible to them in their new branch in First Hill, which is about to open in the fall of 2017.